Matttab/spline-examples/README.md

 Conversion of parameters between different types of splines is part of adaption to the broad varyity of commercial and home-made hobbist CAD-CAM-CNC systems.

-Splines are used in the CAD to define the geometry, in the CAM to define the tool path, and in the CNC control system, to interpolate spline to a dedicated set of G-commands.
+Splines are used in the CAD to define the geometry, in the CAM to define the tool path by a list of dedicated G-code machine instructions, and in the CNC control SW, to eventually interpolate G5 spline instruction to actual workpiece or tool movements.